awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-iam-instance-profile.md

    }
    ```
 **Important**
-To output session logs to an Amazon S3 bucket owned by a different AWS account, you must add the IAM `s3:PutObjectAcl` permission to this policy\.
+To output session logs to an S3 bucket owned by a different AWS account, you must add the IAM `s3:PutObjectAcl` permission to this policy\.
 If this permission isn't added, the account that owns the S3 bucket cannot access the session output logs\.

 1. Choose **Review policy**\.